FE540 Probability Theory for Financial Engineering

 Grading Policies

 Only use the .pdf format when submitting files online.
-If specified in class you can turn in handwritten assignment in the traditional way.
-You should be able to transform any document into a pdf file.
-You can use Adobe Acrobat - should be free to Stevens students as far as I know (please call the students help desk), or a simple alternative: use a pdf printer driver.
-I write all my documents in LATEX and that typesetting program produces pdf files.
-A simple alternative (using any typesetting program): search on google for a driver that would print to a pdf file.
-Such drivers are generally free.
-Late assignments will not be accepted under any circumstances without prior notice and permission of the instructor.
+As this is a theoretical class and the due date is right before the class, generally, handwritten assignments will be collected before the class.
+If needed, you should be able to transform any document into a pdf file.
+You can use Adobe Acrobat - should be free to Stevens students as far as I know (please visit the students help desk), or use a pdf printer driver.
+I write all my documents in LATEXand that typesetting program produces pdf files.
+Word is able to produce pdf’s as well.
+A good online resource for latex editing is overleaf.com.
 If outside circumstances are affecting your ability to perform in the course, you must contact your instructor before you fall behind.
-Generally the grade distribution follows the following percentages.
+Generally the grade distribution follows the following percentages -

 Lecture Outline